History of Herefordshire: History

 In the modern era the boundaries of the Forest were not set until 1750, by which period several Bishops' Peculiars were reassessed for land valuation and redistribution.
 Some land in the north-west of the county was ceded to Shropshire, and some land in the east to Worcestershire.
 However, in the south-west the Golden Valley lands were confirmed as Herefordiensis (Herefordian).
-A unique source for the history of the county is the Chained Library at Hereford Cathedral which contained some of the earliest printed books in Europe, printed by the Gutenburg press.
+A unique source for the history of the county is the Chained Library at Hereford Cathedral which contained some of the earliest printed books in Europe, printed by the Gutenberg press.
 During the English Civil Wars it acted as a royal treasury.

 During the medieval period the county had been defined in law by violence and cruel punishments.
 It played a large part in various civil wars and gave rise to Lollardism.
 A fiercely independent folk and a position on the border with Wales gave the county a reputation for a frontier mentality.
 Many were hanged for hayrick burning, owing to the relatively low agricultural wage, during the Swing Riots and later.
 However, in contrast to Norfolk, for example, it did not form a militant agricultural workers' union.

 Herefordshire continued to be backward in industrial development: the canals and railways arrived later than elsewhere in England.
 Development reflected local needs: processing cider apples, manufacturing agricultural machinery.
 It was not until the 1930s that the first female councillors were elected, and that a rural bus service could provide a short journey into Hereford.
 The population remained static for 150 years until 2000, at about 150,000.